MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/unable-to-determine-the-routing-domain-for-the-cloud-org.md

 Enable directory synchronization.
 When directory synchronization is enabled, the routing domain is created.
 To enable directory synchronization, follow these steps:

 1. Connect to Azure Active Directory (Azure AD) by using Windows PowerShell.
-For more info about how to do this, see [Install the Azure AD Module](/powershell/azure/active-directory/overview?view=azureadps-1.0&preserve_view=true#install-the-azure-ad-module).
+For more information about how to do so, see [Connect to Azure AD](/powershell/azure/active-directory/overview?view=azureadps-1.0&preserve_view=true#connect-to-azure-ad).
 2. Run the following command:

     ```powershell